-At the end of December 1982 I left JSIW and moved to Lincolnshire, to No 399 Signals Unit, RAF Digby.
+At the end of December 1982, I left JSIW and moved to Lincolnshire, to No 399 Signals Unit, RAF Digby.
 My work there was similar in many ways to the job I had done in Berlin but without the glamour and night life!
-I will not record what I did operationally at Digby because that's possibly still classified even more than 30 years on and long after the demise of the Soviet Union.
-In any case, these days you can Google "399 SU RAF Digby" and find out almost all you could wish to know and by following hot links on those pages you can discover a whole lot more.
+I will not record what I did operationally at Digby because these days you can Google "399 SU RAF Digby" and find out almost all you could wish to know - and by following hot links on those pages you can discover a whole lot more.

 Suffice it to say that early in 1984 I had become so disillusioned with my job, and the whole raison d'être of the Signals Unit, that I submitted a PVR - an application to the RAF for Premature Voluntary Retirement.
-I still had five years to serve before normal retirement age but it had become obvious that my final years of service would be in the Intelligence world, either at the MoD, or just as bad, at HQ Strike Command.
-What an appalling thought!
+I still had five years to serve before normal retirement age, but it had become obvious that my final years of service would be in the Intelligence world, either at the MoD, or just as bad, at HQ Strike Command.

 My request for PVR really put the cat amongst the pigeons because one of the only two other squadron leaders at Digby also submitted his PVR request at the same time, quite independently, and it turned out that we had both been offered appointments with what was then called The Sultan of Oman's Air Force (SOAF).
 In spite of what many thought, there was absolutely no collusion between us.